Wildlife & Rodent Control Services in Stratford, CT

 Woodchuck Burrowing & Property Damage

-Woodchuck burrows can create long-term structural and landscaping issues when tunnel systems develop beneath patios, retaining walls, foundations, sheds, and outdoor structures.
+Woodchuck burrows can create long-term structural and landscaping issues when tunnel systems develop beneath patios, retaining walls, foundations, sheds, porches, and outdoor structures.
+The larger the burrow system becomes, the more likely it is to affect soil stability around the area.

-Many Stratford properties with decorative landscaping and shoreline soil conditions experience recurring woodchuck activity if burrows are not properly addressed.
+Many Stratford properties with decorative landscaping, retaining walls, shoreline soil conditions, sheds, porches, and wooded edges experience recurring woodchuck activity if active burrows are not properly addressed.
+Removing the animal is only part of the solution if the same protected burrow location remains attractive and accessible.

 Snake Removal in Stratford, CT